 Trying to figure out how to clean your microfiber couch?
+You’ll learn how to clean a slightly dirty all the way to a heavily soiled microfiber couch.
 These simple tips will have it looking new again in no time at all!

 How to Clean Your Microfiber Couch

 Not only are spotted couches an eye-sore, but they just “feel” like they need to be cleaned as well.
-By following a few simple and easy to do steps, you can stay on top of the stains and keep them minimized with ease!
+By following a few simple and easy to do steps, you can stay on top of the stains, find that cleaning motivation, and keep them minimized with ease!